Grumman F-14 Tomcat: Design

-The F-14 Tomcat was designed as both an air superiority fighter and a long-range naval interceptor, which enabled it to both serve as escort attack aircraft when armed with Sparrow missiles and fleet air defense loitering interceptor role when armed with Phoenix missiles.
+The F-14 Tomcat was designed as both an air superiority fighter and a long-range naval interceptor, which enabled it to both serve as escort fighter aircraft when armed with Sparrow missiles and fleet air defense loitering interceptor role when armed with Phoenix missiles.
 The F-14 was designed with a two-seat cockpit with a bubble canopy which affords all-around visibility aiding aircrew in air-to-air combat.
 It features variable geometry wings that swing automatically during flight.
-For high-speed intercept, they are swept back and they swing forward for lower speed flight.
+For high-speed intercept, they are swept back and they swing forward for lower speed flight and increased endurance for loitering.
 It was designed to improve on the F-4 Phantom's air combat performance in most respects.

 The F-14's fuselage and wings allow it to climb faster than the F-4, while the "twin-tail" empennage (dual vertical stabilizers with ventral fins on the engine nacelles) offers better stability.
 The F-14 is equipped with an internal 20 mm M61 Vulcan rotary cannon mounted on the left side (unlike the Phantom, which was not equipped with an internal gun in the US Navy), and can carry AIM-54 Phoenix, AIM-7 Sparrow, and AIM-9 Sidewinder anti-aircraft missiles.
 The twin engines are housed in widely spaced nacelles.
 The flat area of the fuselage between the nacelles is used to contain fuel and avionics systems, such as the wing-sweep mechanism and flight controls, as well as weaponry since the wings are not used for carrying ordnance.
 By itself, the fuselage provides approximately 40 to 60 percent of the F-14's aerodynamic lifting surface depending on the wing sweep position.
 The lifting body characteristics of the fuselage allowed one F-14 to safely land after suffering a mid-air collision that sheared off more than half of the plane's right wing in 1991.

 The landing gear is very robust, in order to withstand catapult launches (takeoffs) and recoveries (landings) needed for carrier operations.
 It comprises a double nosewheel and widely spaced single main wheels.
 There are no hardpoints on the sweeping parts of the wings, and so all the armament is fitted on the belly between the air intake ramps and on pylons under the wing gloves.
 Internal fuel capacity is 2400 gal: 290 gal in each wing, 690 gal in a series of tanks aft of the cockpit, and a further 457 gal in two feeder tanks.
 It can carry two 267 gal external drop tanks under the engine intake ramps.
 There is also an air-to-air refueling probe, which folds into the starboard nose.